covjson/specification/profiles.md

 #### MultiPolygonSeries profile

-- A domain with MultiPolygonSeries profile must have the axes `"composite"` and `"t"` where the values of `"composite"` are Polygons.
+- A domain with MultiPolygonSeries profile MUST have the axes `"composite"` and `"t"` where the values of `"composite"` are Polygons.
 Polygons are defined in the Polygon profile.
-- The axis `"composite"` must have the data type `"Polygon"` and the component identifiers `"x","y"`.
+- The axis `"composite"` MUST have the data type `"Polygon"` and the component identifiers `"x","y"`.
-- A MultiPolygon domain may have the axis `"z"` which must have a single value only.
+- A MultiPolygon domain MAY have the axis `"z"` which MUST have a single value only.

 Example:
 ```js